 Walk me through your work and what you are doing now in the tech industry.

-Nowadays, I’m a Web developer at Future Balloons.
-I’m responsible for building and maintaining web applications.
-I’m also working with Microsoft technologies such us Asp Net and C#.
+Nowadays, I’m a a Software Engineer at Critical Manufacturing.
+I’m responsible for building and maintaining applications.
+I’m also working with Microsoft technologies such us .NET framework, C#, WF.

 What part of what you do, you love the most?

 The part that I like most is when I’m looking for the solutions to solve my problem.
 To do that, I have to analyze the requests and generate solutions.
 When I realize that I have the ability to decide how the problem is going to be solved and I can see that my solution is functional, correct and works well, I feel amazingly great.

 How do you think that your background and knowledge impact the way you approach your work in the Portuguese tech industry?

 It is very important to know if we are able to work in specific areas of knowledge.
 In the world of programming it is extremely important to know the programming paradigms and the main languages to solve challenges.
 For this, it is important to know and study more deeply the different programming languages that will give you ability to adapt to the market needs.

 What advice do you have for young women that want to get into tech and don’t know where to start?

 I think above all if you like challenges and know that any day of your life won´t be the same as the previous day, the world of technology is the most suitable.
 There will always be problems for you to solve, get out of your comfort zone and realize that you still have much to discover in the world of technology.
 Every day there are new inventions, new technologies that make you learn and adapt to the unexpected.
 In my opinion, this is absolutely fantastic and makes me believe more and more that working with computer technology is what I want to do for my whole life.